 Change is happening in the industry.
 The number of jewelers demanding recycled and ethically sourced materials is growing.
 Asking questions, voicing our concerns to suppliers and keeping the dialog open within our community are all crucial steps in bringing about these changes.
 Sharing ideas, sources and links is important too.
 So I'd like to share some links that have helped me along the way.
 They vary from material sources, ethical organizations and news, to eco-boutiques and magazines.
-The links are listed in the column on the right side of this page.
-I will continue to update it with current finds, so make sure you check back.

-I refine all my silver with Hoover & Strong.
+I refine all my precious metals with Hoover & Strong.
 Their exclusive brand of 100% recycled precious metals is called HARMONY Metals and Gems™.
 They provide socially and environmentally-responsible products and services.
 They respect basic human rights around the world and protect the environment by conserving energy and recycling.
 All precious metals at Hoover & Strong are recycled from the Earth’s existing metal supply.
 They DO NOT buy metals from mining companies.

 I recycle all of my scrap and have a very active recycling “program” which encourages family, friends and clients to donate old, unworn and unloved jewelry for me to refine.
 This can include jewelry, watches, coins, sterling silver flatware, candlesticks, etc. Almost anything with precious metal content can be refined.
 There is a lot of "old" metal out there!
 Recycling is not only an ethical choice but it makes financial sense.